-Recognizing the need to find larger sustainable solutions for constituents, Morgan authored and ushered the passage of various legislative bills including the Philadelphia Internship Tax Credit which provided paid internships to high school and college students, and created amendments to the Education Housing District provision that penalizes property owners violating occupancy laws in residential areas.
+Recognizing the need to find larger sustainable solutions for constituents, Morgan authored and ushered the passage of various legislative bills, including the Philadelphia Internship Tax Credit, which provided paid internships to high school and college students, and created amendments to the Education Housing District provision that penalizes property owners violating occupancy laws in residential areas.
 Additionally, Morgan has led the fight for local job creation by incorporating Economic Opportunity Plans in area construction projects, notably student housing on the St. Joseph University Campus.

 Expanding her experience beyond the walls of City Hall, Morgan joined the team at the Philadelphia Youth Network to focus more on increasing the education and workforce opportunities available to Philadelphia’s most vulnerable youth.
-During her time with the non-profit, Morgan was successful in helping to secure over $3 million additional dollars to support the WorkReady summer youth jobs program; close to $1 million to support the design and implementation of education and career pathways for youth; and worked alongside national organizations to shape the development of federal legislation dedicated to workforce development training programs for Philadelphia youth.
+During her time with the non-profit, Morgan was successful in helping to secure over $3 million in additional support for the WorkReady summer youth jobs program; close to $1 million to support the design and implementation of education and career pathways for youth; and worked alongside national organizations to shape the development of federal legislation dedicated to workforce development training programs for Philadelphia youth.